nicolastakashi/linq-to-type/CONTRIBUTING.md

   into the project.
 * **Small Changes** can be crafted and submitted to the [GitHub Repository][github] as a Pull Request.

+## <a name="docs"></a> Want a Doc Fix?

+If you want to help improve the docs, it's a good idea to let others know what you're working on to minimize duplication of effort.
+Create a new issue (or comment on a related existing one) to let others know what you're working on.

 [github]: https://github.com/nicolastakashi/linq-to-type